CesiumGS/3d-tiles/b3dm/README.md

 normal:   [xyz, xyz, xyz, ..., xyz, xyz, xyz, ..., xyz, xyz, xyz, ...]
 ```
 Note that a vertex can't belong to more than one model; in that case, the vertex needs to be duplicated so the `batchId`s can be assigned.

-_TODO: WGS84 coordnates - or that really belongs elsewhere so this can be used in different scenarios._

 The `batchId` is identified by the glTF technique parameter semantic `BATCHID`.
 In the vertex shader, the attribute is named `a_batchId` and is declared as:
 ```glsl